prograd-org/lab-chocolate-dispenser/README.md

 ### Progression 7: They taste the same!

 Cait wants to the ability to change the color of the chocolates now.
 Little does she know, changing the wrapper won't change the flavor.
-But, well, create a function `changeChocolateColor()` which takes the arguments `number, color, finalColor` and changes n chocolates of the of color to finalColor
+But, well, create a function `changeChocolateColor()` which takes the arguments `chocolates,number, color, finalColor` and changes n chocolates of the of color to finalColor

 ### Progression 8: Convert these heretics!

 Caits wants to change all chocolates of a given color to some other color.
 Pretty sure she's trying to get rid of all the green chocolates.
-Create a function `changeChocolateColorAllOfxCount()` which takes the argument `color, finalColor` and changes all chocolates of color to finalColor.
+Create a function `changeChocolateColorAllOfxCount()` which takes the argument `chocolates,color, finalColor` and changes all chocolates of color to finalColor.
 It should _return [countOfFinalColorChocolates, chocolates]_.

 ### Challenge 1: Fresh pickings!